Murder of Michelle Bright

 Michelle Bright was a 17-year-old girl who was found raped and murdered in New South Wales, Australia.

-Last seen returning from a birthday party
+Last known sighting

-She was last seen at 12:45 am on 2 February 1999 by a friend who dropped her off in Mayne Street, Gulgong following a friend's 15th birthday party that day.
-The Minister for Police, Michael Daley, announced that the NSW Government offered a reward of $500,000 to solve the murder of Bright, the second-highest reward offered in NSW (the highest being the reward offered for the recovery of William Tyrrell).
+Michelle Bright was last seen at 12:45 am on 2 February 1999 by a friend who dropped her off in Mayne Street, Gulgong following a friend's 15th birthday party that day.
+The Minister for Police, Michael Daley, announced that the NSW Government was offering a reward of $500,000 to solve the murder of Bright, which at the time was the highest reward offered in NSW (the current highest being the reward offered for the recovery of William Tyrrell).
 The police regarded Bright's death as a horrific crime.

-Arrest of Bright's former neighbour for the murder
+Arrest of suspect

 On 10 August 2020, the reward was raised to $1,000,000.
-The following day, 53-year-old Craig Henry Rumsby, a former neighbour of Bright's, was arrested for her murder, and also an assault with intent to rape against an 18-year-old committed in 1998.
+The following day, 53-year-old Craig Henry Rumsby, a former neighbour of Bright's, was arrested for her murder, as well as an additional charge of assault with intent to rape; committed in 1998 against an 18-year old.